Here Be Dragons

 The plot of Raya and the Last Dragon is simple; it doesn’t try to be more than it is, and, in doing so, succeeds.

 Some films have many themes.
 Raya and the Last Dragon really only has one: trust.
-The movie is very unsubtle about it and hits you with it over and over again.
+The movie is very unsubtle about it and hits you with it over and over.
 The Druun are the primary antagonists of this film and, as malevolent energy balls, are faceless, lacking in personality and motive, which is fine since they’re not really villains so much as manifestations of human distrust.
 The Druun spring from distrust between humans, whilst the dragons are benevolent and are always promoting trust.
 The protagonist, Raya, interestingly for a Disney princess, has a dark side in that she is extremely jaded and suspicious of people – the result of an early betrayal.
 The characters in the movie are constantly having to decide whether to trust someone else or not, and different consequences flow from their choices.
 The plot is predictable, and since this is a Disney movie where a happy ending is guaranteed, it’s not really a spoiler to say that trust is repeatedly betrayed before being vindicated, thus reaffirming our trust in trust and imparting the heartwarming, if naïve, moral that we should all trust each other more.

 And that sounds like a good place to end this review.
 Likewise, Southeast Asian Disney fans trusted the studio to do right by their culture, trusted it not to cock things up, and that trust has been rewarded.
 Is Raya and the Last Dragon brilliant, unforgettable?
 No, but it is good, and worth watching, and, really, for a start, that’s enough.